 While everyone with autism is different and different things can work for different people, these tips are, in general, helpful for many on the spectrum.

-Watch this reenactment of a child on the spectrum and how a brush of the arm and a loud noise triggers a meltdown.
-Parents needs to understand this is not their or their child’s fault, we just need to help our children cope with what may come when they are out in public and how to effectively calm them down.
-Knowledge is power!
+Parents also need to understand that meltdowns are not their or their child’s fault—these things just happen sometimes.
+Parents simply need to help their children cope with what may come when they are out in public and how to effectively calm them down.